 A few words about the 8th arrondissement

-It is one of the wealthiest arrondissements of Paris, covering an area of 3.88 km2 with a population of 40,589 (2011 census).
-The district is home to a great number of multinational firms and banks, making it one of France’s premier business districts behind La Défense.
+In addition, the district is home to a great number of multinational firms and banks, making it one of France’s premier business districts behind La Défense.

 There are many world-class hotels, most of them are located near the Champs-Élysées: George V, Plaza Athénée, Hôtel de Crillon, Royal Monceau…

 The 4 districts of the 8th arrondissement

 Monumental and prestigious, the Champs-Elysées district includes the “most beautiful avenue in the world“, the most imposing square in Paris and, surrounded by greenery, the golden triangle of luxury.